 Best Overall: Tower Paddle Boards Adventurer 2

-Best Versatility: Isle Surf and SUP PEAK Inflatable Stand-Up Paddle Board
+Best Versatility: Peak All-Around Inflatable Stand-Up Paddle Board

 Best for Yoga: Solstice Bali Stand-Up Paddle Board